-Melanie’s song, “Lay Down" (Candles in the Rain) was a recounting of her performance at the epic Woodstock Music Festival.
+Melanie’s song, “Lay Down (Candles in the Rain)" was a recounting of her performance at the Woodstock Music Festival.
 In addition to “Brand New Key," Melanie is also well known for her songs, “Ruby Tuesday” and “What Have They Done to My Song Ma.”

 In addition to Melanie’s counterculture legacy, she is still recognized in pop culture today.
-Melanie’s epic, “Brand New Key,” has been performed, more recently, on Boogie Nights, The Voice, Jackass 3-D, The Tonight Show With Jimmy Fallon, American Idol and on the Hallmark Channel.
+Since re-popularized by Boogie Nights, "Brand New Key," has been heard on The Voice, Jackass 3-D, The Tonight Show With Jimmy Fallon, American Idol.